AmpersandTarski/documentation/syntax/rule.md

 MESSAGE Markup
 ```
 ### VIOLATION?
-A violation message can be constructed so that it gives soecufuc information about the violating atoms:
+A violation message can be constructed so that it gives specific information about the violating atoms:

 ```
 VIOLATION (Segment1,Segment2,... )